 - 14.13 The Panel also spoke to Dr Myfanwy Taylor, a local resident and a research fellow from the School of Geography at the University of Leeds.
 Dr Taylor's work has recently included PhD research on the mobilisation of small businesses, industrial firms, market traders and migrant and ethnic minority retailers in response to London's escalating workspace crisis. - 14.14 Dr Taylor challenged the negative characterisation of Seven Sisters Market and Wards Corner which had been described in Haringey Council's original development brief in 2004 as suffering from high levels of deprivation and in particular from high levels of crime with a poor range of shops and facilities.
 She said that, "the characterising of local areas which are well-used and vibrant as empty, disinvested, run-down and/or declining is a common strategy used by local authorities and developers to justify developments." - 14.15 Dr Taylor also highlighted the importance of the low start-up costs and the flexibility and adaptability of the market space, specifically the ability to merge, divide and adapt units.
 This provided economic opportunities to people in migrant and diverse communities including those who do not necessarily have a lot of money to invest.
 In her own interviews with market traders, she had heard the value of the businesses and the wider market in meeting their families' basic needs, the close relationship between commerce and the community and of the many community advice services provided by traders and other local actors from Seven Sisters market.
 These services cover a broad range of issues including housing, legal matters, domestic violence, business support, translation services and the integration and promotion of Latin Americans in London. - 14.16 Other research highlighted by Dr Taylor included work carried out by Patria Roman-Velazquez on the importance of Seven Sisters Market and Wards Corner to Latin American, other BME groups and economically disadvantaged communities.
 This research notes that Wards Corner is home to the second largest cluster of Latin American businesses in the UK, second only to the Elephant and Castle which is also threatened with redevelopment.
-All Seven Sisters Market traders are from a BME background, with the majority identifying as Latin American; approximately 23 of the 39 units are owned or leased bylicensed to Latin Americans.
-The face-to-face survey with 26 traders, conducted as part of this research, provides further evidence of the ways in which livelihoods and employment are bound up with culture and conviviality in Seven Sisters Market.
-The market is valued not only as a space of trade by traders but also because it provides a 'sense of belonging and purpose' and 'a sense of community'.82
+All Seven Sisters Market traders are from a BME background, with the majority identifying as Latin American; approximately 23 of the 39 units are licensed to Latin Americans.
+The face-to-face survey with 26 traders, conducted as part of this research, provides further evidence of the ways in which livelihoods and employment are bound up with culture and conviviality in Seven

-&lt;sup>82 Written evidence provided on 4th June 2019 and oral evidence given on 7th May 2019 by Dr Myfanwy Taylor, Research Fellow, School of Geography, University of Leeds, to a session of the Housing & Regeneration Scrutiny Panel.
+81 Written evidence provided on 25th May 2019 and oral evidence given on 7th May 2019 by Dr Sara Gonzalez, Associate Professor at the School of Geography, University of Leeds, to a session of the Housing & Regeneration Scrutiny Panel.